Lebanese prime minister quits amid anti-government protests

 “I tried all this time to find an exit and listen to the voice of the people and protect the country from the security and economic dangers,” Hariri said.
 “Today, to be honest with you, I have hit a dead end, and it is time for a big shock to confront the crisis.”

-A proposed tax on the WhatsApp messenger service ignited protests on Oct.
+A proposed tax on the WhatsApp messenger service ignited protests Oct.
 17, sending hundreds of thousands of people into the streets in the largest demonstrations in more than a decade.
-The protests soon widened to include other economic issues.
+The protests soon widened into calls for the overthrow of the political elites who have ruled the country since the 1975-1990 civil war.

+Similar demonstrations erupted in Iraq this month, calling for the overthrow of the political class that became entrenched after the 2003 U.S.-led invasion.
+The protests there have been much more violent, with security forces firing tear gas and live fire.
+At least 240 people have been killed.

 The men initially presented themselves as disgruntled residents frustrated by the country’s paralysis, but they later could be heard chanting, “At your service, Hussein,” a Shiite religious slogan, and “God, Nasrallah, and the whole Dahiyeh,” referring to Hezbollah leader Hassan Nasrallah and the group’s stronghold in the southern suburbs of Beirut.